 Our construction lawyers represent contractors and builders, subcontractors, suppliers, and owners in all types of commercial construction disputes.
 Given our experiences, both as attorneys and before becoming attorneys, we bring an uncommon understanding and perspective to our construction law practice.

-Our construction attorneys have successfully represented owners, general contractors and subcontractors in disputes involving every facet of the construction industry, including:
+We have successfully represented owners, general contractors and subcontractors in disputes involving every facet of the construction industry, including:

 • competitive bidding,